romeric/Fastor/README.md

 ~~~

 ### No heap allocation
 Fastor is essentially designed for small mutlidimensional tensors, that can appear in computing stresses, work conjugates, Hessian etc, during numerical integration in a finite element framework.
 As can be seen from the above examples, Fastor is based on fixed size static arrays (entirely stack allocation).
 The dimensions of the tensors must be known at compile time, which is typically the case for the use-cases it is designed for.
+However one of the strongest features of Fastor is in its in-built template meta-programming engine, in that it can automatically compute *at compile time*, the dimensions of the tensors resulting from a complex operation yet to be performed, (i.e. *before* the actual computation is performed), hence Fastor allocates the right amount of stack memory before hand.
 ### Static disptaching for absolute branchless code
 This is a strong statement to make, but Fastor strives to generate optimised SIMD code by utilising the static nature of tensors and the `SFINAE` (Substitution Failure Is Not an Error) feature of `C++11` to statically dispatch calls to bespoke kernels, which completely avoids the need for runtime branching.
 For example the double contraction of two second order double precision tensors  `A` and `B`, `A_ij*B_ij` with dimensions `2x2`, is statically dispatched to
 ~~~c++